rjreed/sketchdb/README.md

 The purpose of this library is to provide a simple database-like storage system for things like small personal projects.
 It is written to be easy to setup and use.

+This library requires no dependencies, and Jest is the only dev dependency.

 *Note: This library is currently in a Zero-version and the API may change.*

 ### Installation